MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/application-authenticity-protection.md

 > <b>Note:</b> Application Authenticity Protection is <b>not available</b> in the MobileFirst Development Server.
 To test, follow the below instructions in a remote application server, such as a QA, UAT or Production server.

+To enable Application Authenticity Protection you can either follow the on-screen instructions in the MobileFirst Operations Console → [your-application] → Authenticity,
+Or review the information below.

 **Jump to:**

 - [Authenticity flow](authenticity-flow)